jamiew12/jamiew12.github.io/reseaserch_interests.md

 always_allow_html: true
 ---

+# Ecosytem Ecology

-\#Ecosytem Ecology &gt;I would broadly describe myself as an ecosystem ecologist because I am interested in studying the intersection of long-term climatic change and modern disturbances and how these consequently influence ecosystem function, specifically looking through the lens of soil carbon.
-I attempt to elucidate my research queries through predominantly utilizing principles of soil biogeochemistry.
+> I would broadly describe myself as an ecosystem ecologist because I am
+> interested in studying the intersection of long-term climatic change
+> and modern disturbances and how these consequently influence ecosystem
+> function, specifically looking through the lens of soil carbon.
+I
+> attempt to elucidate my research queries through predominantly
+> utilizing principles of soil biogeochemistry.

+## Soil Biogeochemistry

-\#\#Soil Biogeochemistry &gt;When referring to soil biogeochemistry, I measure the following; - Carbon (total, mineral associated, pyrogenic) - Nitrogen - pH - Texture - Microbial composition (ASV data) - elemental composition (Fluorine - Uranium)
+> When referring to soil biogeochemistry, I measure the following; \*
+> Carbon (total, mineral associated, pyrogenic) \* Nitrogen \* pH \*
+> Texture \* Microbial composition (ASV data) \* elemental composition
+> (Fluorine - Uranium)

 > To quantify these measurements, I use some of the following
-> instruments; - Costech Elemental Combustion System 4010 - Handheld XRF
+> instruments; \* Costech Elemental Combustion System 4010 \* Handheld
-> Spectrometer
+> XRF Spectrometer

-\#\#Science Communication
+## Science Communication

 > When I was five years old, my mother made the milestone of becoming
 > the first college graduate in my family.
 However, once it was my turn